-In order to keep our society running, many people – security guards, transport workers, and healthcare professionals among them – have to work night shifts.
-But while awareness of some of the costs of night shift work – including heightened risk of heart disease and certain cancers – has been increasing in recent years, many aspects of night shift work remain under-discussed.
-One of these aspects is ‘night shift anxiety’: the mentally trying unease or fear in anticipation of, or as consequence of, night shift work.
+To keep our society running, many people – security guards, transport workers, and healthcare professionals – have to work night shifts.
+But while awareness of some of the costs of night shift work – including a heightened risk of heart disease and certain cancers – has been increasing in recent years, many aspects of night shift work remain under-discussed.
+One of these aspects is ‘night shift anxiety’: the mentally trying unease or fear in anticipation of, or as a consequence of, night shift work.

 FOMO (Fear Of Missing Out) is often mentioned in a joking way – like when you can’t make your friend’s birthday party because you’re on holiday – but when it turns into something chronic and inescapable, a necessary adjunct to your job, then it can become a serious mental burden.
 There isn’t anything funny about the sense that you’re drifting away from your loved ones, having to miss, or be only half-present, at key events in your friends’ lives.
 On top of this, you can come to resent others for their freedom, for being part of the normal world of 9-5 employment and set patterns of free time which most people can enjoy together.
 When I’m in the middle of a run of night shifts, particularly if they fall over a weekend, I often find myself getting annoyed at my partner, at his ability to see friends and make arrangements that I simply can’t.